DaiYz/react-native-easy-chat-ui/README.md

 ----- |  ------- | -----
  messageList | [] | Messages to display
- inverted | false |  When messageList exceeds the screen height, set it to true otherwise false (You can change this value when componentWillUnmount or delete message) chatBackgroundImage | null | Custom BackgroundImage onScroll | () => {} | ListView Props onEndReachedThreshold | 0.1 | ListView Props
+ inverted | false |  When messageList exceeds the screen height, set it to true otherwise false (You can change this value when componentWillUnmount or delete message) isIPhoneX | false |  Is it full screen chatBackgroundImage | null | Custom BackgroundImage onScroll | () => {} | ListView Props onEndReachedThreshold | 0.1 | ListView Props